Perturbing scattering resonances in non-Hermitian systems: a generalized Wigner-Smith operator formulation

-Open systems are known to possess a number of interesting resonant phenomena and scattering anomalies, such as coherent perfect absorption \cite{Baranov2017}, exceptional points \cite{miri2019exceptional}, and bound states in the continuum \cite{Hsu2016}.
-Moreover, resonances in open systems are susceptible to environmental variations, such as changes in temperature, external electromagnetic fields or material composition, a concept underpinning many sensing technologies \cite{chen2020optical, RevModPhys.89.035002, Foreman2015b}.
-Perturbed non-Hermitian scattering systems can exhibit additional unique behavior, such as anomalous resonance shifts \cite{Ruesink2015, Azeem2021} and nonlinear sensitivity at exceptional point resonances \cite{Parto2020}.
+Open systems are known to possess a number of interesting resonant and scattering phenomena, such as coherent perfect absorption \cite{Baranov2017}, exceptional points \cite{miri2019exceptional}, and bound states in the continuum \cite{Hsu2016}.
+Moreover, resonances in open systems are susceptible to environmental variations, such as changes in temperature, external fields or material composition, a concept underpinning modern sensors \cite{chen2020optical, RevModPhys.89.035002, Foreman2015b}.
+Perturbed non-Hermitian systems can exhibit additional unique behavior, such as anomalous resonance shifts \cite{Ruesink2015, Azeem2021} and nonlinear sensitivity \cite{Parto2020}.
 Evaluation of resonant modes and their properties therefore remains an important task in, for example, evaluating state lifetimes, laser dynamics and sensor sensitivity.
-Traditional perturbation theories, however, are not directly applicable to open systems due to mathematical complexities introduced by quasi-normal modes, which lack orthogonality and grow exponentially away from system \cite{Ching1998}.
-Resonances with high quality factors only couple weakly to the environment, such that these effects are minor.
-In the electromagnetic domain, it has been shown that in such cases resonance shifts can be calculated in terms of changes in the stored electromagnetic energy \cite{Waldron1960,bethe1943perturbation}.
-The validity of such expressions however is limited, and, in the presence of significant losses, more careful consideration of the normalization of quasi-normal modes \cite{https://doi.org/10.1002/lpor.201700113} or alternative mode expansions \cite{PhysRevApplied.11.044018} become necessary.
-In this paper, we present a novel formulation for determining resonance shifts due to arbitrary system perturbations based on generalized Wigner-Smith operators.
-In the case of high quality factor resonances, we show that these operators are related to a system's stored and dissipated energy, in full agreement with results from traditional perturbation theory.
-Our theory is tested against numerical simulations of resonant scattering in random photonic networks.
-In an accompanying paper \cite{WS_second_paper}, we apply our theory to low quality factor resonances and present further numerical examples.
+Traditional perturbation theories, however, are not directly applicable to open systems due to mathematical complexities introduced by QNMs \cite{Sternheim1972,Ching1998}.
+For high quality factor resonances, such as those supported by optical microcavities \cite{Vahala2003}, coupling to the environment is weak allowing resonance shifts to be expressed as changes in stored energy \cite{Waldron1960,bethe1943perturbation}.
+The validity of such expressions is however limited and they fail to correctly predict changes in linewidths \cite{https://doi.org/10.1002/lpor.201700113}, which is now understood to be a signature of the non-orthogonality of QNMs \cite{PhysRevLett.108.184101, PhysRevLett.113.224101}.
+In the presence of significant losses, more careful consideration of the normalization of QNMs \cite{https://doi.org/10.1002/lpor.201700113} or alternative mode expansions \cite{PhysRevApplied.11.044018} become necessary.